Public Input Update

-Public outreach on planning for the 17-acre northern portion of Marshview Park begins
+Public outreach on design for the 17-acre northern portion of Marshview Park begins

 New asphalt trail completed and opened to the public.

-Began construction of a new ADA compliant asphalt path, pedestrian bridges and a small parking lot.
+Began construction of a new ADA compliant asphalt trail, pedestrian bridges and a small parking lot.

 City awarded $100,000 by the Department of Conservation and Recreation for a trail enhancement project for Marshview Park.